How much it costs to get over a breakup

 Most common types of breakup

-According to recent research from Direct Line, in partnership with Celebs Go Dating's Anna Williamson, digital technology plays a pretty big part in our breakups.
+According to research from Direct Line, in partnership with Celebs Go Dating's Anna Williamson, digital technology plays a pretty big part in our breakups.

 Not only do 20% of those aged 17–25 meet their partner through a dating app or on social media, but most relationships in this age group end via tech as well.